unxed/ap/ap.md

      specified number of consecutive blank lines before or after the located `snippet`.
 This allows for controlled removal of surrounding whitespace, especially when using the `DELETE` action.
-     - **Blank Line Inclusion**: If `include_leading_blank_lines` or `include_trailing_blank_lines` are specified in the `target`, the Patcher MUST expand the region to be modified to include the specified number of consecutive blank lines before or after the located `snippet`.
-This allows for controlled removal of surrounding whitespace, especially when using the `DELETE` action.

-   - **Sequential Application**: Within a single
-     `File Change` object, modifications MUST be processed sequentially in the order they are defined.
+   - **Sequential Application**: Within a single `File Change` object, modifications MUST be processed sequentially in the order they are defined.
 The state of the file content *after* one modification has been calculated serves as the input for the search phase of the next modification.
 This sequential processing happens in memory before any files are written to disk, in accordance with the atomicity requirement (see Section 3.0).

    - **Insertion Context Awareness**:
      When generating `INSERT_AFTER` or `INSERT_BEFORE` actions to insert code